OpenTranslationBible/open-bible/en-GB/43.John/md/john-02.md

 ## John 2:21

-But he was speaking about the temple of his body.
+However, he was referring to the temple of his body.

 ## John 2:22